 Warning: Many cold remedies contain antihistamines, which cause drowsiness and are best reserved for allergies.
 Many also contain acetaminophen, so avoid other forms of acetaminophen while taking these cold meds.

 For a dry, hacking cough, look for one that contains the cough suppressant dextromethorphan.
 Big-name brands include Robitussin Maximum Strength Cough, DayQuil Cough, and Delsym.
 If the cough is producing mucus, use something with guaifenesin, an expectorant, to loosen secretions.
 These include Mucinex, Robitussin Mucus + Chest Congestion, and Tussin Expectorant.

 Warning: A cough that lasts more than a week or is accompanied by a fever may be a sign of bronchitis or pneumonia and should be treated by a doctor.

 Diphenhydramine (in Benadryl), chlorpheniramine (in Chlor-Trimeton), and clemastine (in Tavist Allergy 12 Hour Relief) all work to relieve sneezing and a runny nose, but each causes sleepiness.
 Loratadine (in Claritin) is nonsedating.

 Drops that contain an antihistamine and a decongestant, like Naphcon A and Opcon-A, can soothe itchy eyes.

 For Digestive Problems

-For Itchy Rashes, Bug Bites, and Other Skin Problems
+For Itchy Rashes, Bug Bites, and Other Skin Irritations

-Cortisone: A 1-percent cream or ointment may relieve a persistent itch that's not cured by the medications above.
+A 1 percent cream or ointment may relieve a persistent itch that's not cured by the medications above.